Brynhildr in the Darkness: Astronomy Club

 Ryouta is a high school astronomy club president with a photographic memory, stemming from his connection to the Edda through Vingulf experiments.
 Bound by a childhood promise to Kuroneko (Neko), he shelters magic-users in an abandoned observatory while seeking "Death Suppressants" to delay their Hatching process.
 After Valkyria's incident, he struggles to restore Neko's memories.
 Kidnapped by Vingulf, Ryouta discovers his experimental origins and shortened lifespan.
-During a confrontation with Loki, their merged consciousnesses erase Loki's manifestation, leaving Ryouta's spirit to wander.
-Neko later joins him within the Edda, where they encounter a child resembling Kazumi.
+After his and Neko's final confrontation with Loki, the two join together in Edda permanently, where they encounter a child resembling Kazumi.